Analgesic Drugs - Pain Medications

 What's the Best Way to Take Pain Meds?

 In an effort to avoid side effects or potential addiction, many patients take pain meds sporadically -- not on a routine schedule.
-What's the best way to take pain meds so they are safe and effective?
+What's the best way to take pain meds?

 Safe Dose of Pain Medicine - Is It the Same for You and for Me?